AND, OR and NOT are called Boolean operators.

 fantasy OR horror OR science fiction

 NOT is an operator which is used to exclude words from a search.
 You can force your search to ignore common results relating to your topic.
+If your search uses common words/names, then a NOT can help filter out things you don't need.

 Using NOT is a bit like picking out a particular colour from a packet of sweets.